Kurento/kurento/source/features/logging.rst

 Debug Logging
 =============

-Kurento Media Server generates log files that are stored in ``/var/log/kurento-media-server/``.
+When running Kurento Media Server manually with ``/usr/bin/kurento-media-server``, all logging messages are by default printed to standard out (*stdout*).

+The KMS native packages modify this behavior to ensure logging information is placed in a more conventional location for the platform.
+By default logs should be made available in */var/log/kurento-media-server/*, unless customized in */etc/default/kurento-media-server* (for Debian/Ubuntu packages).
 These files are named as follows:

 .. code-block:: text